Video game addiction: France

-In February 2025, a 23-year old man murdered 11-year old Louise after an online altercation in Fortnite.
+In February 2025, a 23-year-old man murdered an 11-year-old girl after an online altercation in Fortnite.

 South Korea

 In 2005, 28-year old industrial repairman Seungseob Lee (Hangul: 이승섭) visited an Internet cafe in the city of Daegu and played StarCraft almost continuously for fifty hours.
 He went into cardiac arrest and died at a local hospital.
 A friend reported: "... he was a game addict.
 We all knew about it.
 He couldn't stop himself."
 About six weeks before his death, he was fired from his job, and his girlfriend, also an avid gamer, broke up with him.

 In 2009, Kim Sa-rang, a 3-month-old Korean girl, starved to death after both her parents spent hours each day in an Internet cafe, rearing a virtual child in an online game, Prius Online.
 The death is covered in the 2014 documentary Love Child.

+Thailand

+On 2 August 2008, an 18-year-old high school student murdered a taxi driver in Bangkok to see if carjacking was as "easy in real life as it was in the game," referring to Grand Theft Auto.
+The teenager also cited the lack of money to afford his gaming habits at internet cafés as another cause for his actions.

 United States

 In November 2001, 21-year-old Wisconsinite Shawn Woolley committed suicide; it has been inferred that his death was related to the popular computer game EverQuest.
 Woolley's mother said the suicide was due to a rejection or betrayal in the game from a character Woolley called "iluvyou".

 Ohio teenager Daniel Petric shot his parents, killing his mother, after they took away his copy of Halo 3 in October 2007.
 In a sentencing hearing after the teen was found guilty of aggravated murder, the judge said, "I firmly believe that Daniel Petric had no idea at the time he hatched this plot that if he killed his parents they would be dead forever", in reference to his disconnection from reality allegedly caused by playing violent video games.
 On 16 June 2009, Petric was sentenced to 23 years to life in prison.

 In 2017, Virginia Beach gamer Brian "Poshybrid" Vigneault, also known by his alias of PoShYbRiD, died during a World of Tanks marathon livestream; Vigneault got up to smoke a cigarette 22 hours into the marathon and never returned.
 Vigneault had a record of chain-smoking and drinking during each session, which could have factored into his death.

 A dispute between two gamers, Casey Viner and Shane Gaskill, over the video game Call of Duty: WWII led to a swatting on an uninvolved person, Andrew Finch in December 2017.
 After Gaskill gave a false address, Viner then asked an anonymous online swatter to make the fraudulent call.
 Police responded, resulting in Finch being fatally shot.